 You would be most welcome in school to help.
 We need you to join visits, support group work in class, help with art and technology and sit with reading groups.
 Just helping around the class supporting the teacher in any way would be appreciated.

 If you can help come in and speak to Mrs Lawton or your child’s class teacher.

-Anyone who comes into school to work with children must have DBS check and Mrs Saltonstall in the Office can arrange this for you.
+Anyone who comes into school to work with children must have DBS check and Mrs Knowles in the Office can arrange this for you.

 Please be aware that when you are on site, we expect all adults to be positive role models for our children.